Counting Discrete, Level-$1$, Quaternionic Automorphic Representations on $G_2$: Introduction

 Section \ref{JL} uses all these formulas to characterize representations in $\mc Q_k(1)$ with $k>2$ in terms of automorphic representations on $G_2^c$ and certain pairs of classical modular forms.
-Finally, we substitute in values for the $I_\spec^{G_2^c}$-terms from \cite{CR15} and present a final table of dimensions: table \ref{tabledims}, in section \ref{finalcount}.
+We substitute in values for the $I_\spec^{G_2^c}$-terms from \cite{CR15} and present a final table of dimensions: table \ref{tabledims}, in section \ref{finalcount}.
+Finally, building off an impressive undergraduate thesis \cite{Sul13} of Sullivan, we give a relatively simple closed-form formula for the $G_2^c$-term and present the resulting closed-form formula for $|\mc Q_k(1)|$ in section \ref{explicit}.